-Omega 3 is a family of long-chain fatty acids found abundantly in certain types of algae, chia seeds, flaxseed, fatty fish & krill.
-Omega 3 is important to consume in sufficient amounts because the body cannot produce it on its own.
-It's also important to maintain a good balance between omega 3 and omega 6 in your diet.
-Unlike saturated fat, omega fatty acids are fluid and can easily become rancid if not protected from excessive air, light, and temperature changes.
+Omega-3 is a family of long-chain fatty acids found abundantly in, for example, certain types of algae, chia seeds, flax seeds, fatty fish & krill.
+Omega-3 is important to get enough of because the body cannot produce it itself.
+It is also important to have a good balance between omega-3 and omega-6 in the diet.
+Unlike saturated fat, omega fatty acids are liquid and can easily go rancid if not protected from too much air, light, and temperature changes.

 What are EPA & DHA?